 This is probably one of my most requested topics to blog about.
-I haven’t put this post out until now because it was a lot of work to sum up my daily workouts without being too complicated, too long and too boring.
+I haven’t put this everyday workout routine post out until now because it was a lot of work to sum up my daily workouts without being too complicated, too long and too boring.
 However, being it’s the new year I know most people are ready to reset and start the year off with better habits and that often includes better health and working out.
-Before we get started I’m going to give you some basic info regarding my fitness regime.
+Before we get started on this everyday workout routine, I’m going to give you some basic info regarding my fitness regime.

 - I have a home gym.
 I haven’t stepped inside a gym in over 10 years other than a hotel gym because yes I’m that person who works out even on vacation.
 Years ago I was commuting and Benny and Emma were puppies so it was becoming too late for me to get to the gym after work and have time to be at home after leaving the dogs all day.
 So little by little Erik and I added equipment to build me a gym.

 - I workout 6 days a week.
 Some will say I over train but for me it’s mental.
 I feel good after a workout and it helps me de-stress.
 I tape my shows on my DVR, come home and do 1/2 hour cardio and lift weights while watching a show.
 It motivates me to workout because it’s the only time I get to catch up on my shows.

 - I don’t go to classes, watch workout videos, nothing fancy.
 Just good old fashioned 1/2 hour of running or the elliptical and 5 days of weight training.
 My 6th day I will do light cardio only.